Why I am a Quaker ~ Pam ydw i'n Grynwr

 21st century Quakership, with podcasts, websites, zoom meetings, is just right for my particular stage of a spiritual journey and I urge meetings to promote the option, as a parallel experience to meeting in person which remains the heart of what we do.

-Michael Albero, Arberth / Narberth
+Michael Albero Arberth ~ Narberth

 Milford Haven Meeting House